You Can Have an Impact

 Candidates must have the desire and commitment to help a child who has experienced abuse or neglect.
 Candidates must meet eligibility requirements and complete the five steps to becoming a CASA Volunteer.

-There are five steps a candidate must complete to become a CASA Volunteer.
+There are five steps a candidate must complete to become a Court Appointed Special Advocate (CASA) Volunteer.

 CASA Volunteers generally see their youth 3-4 times per month, spending about 10 to 13 hours per month on volunteer responsibilities.
-This includes but is not limited to: visits with the child; creating and updating Advocacy Plans for their assigned child; attending Court hearings; completing ongoing education requirements; and advocating for the youth as needed.
-CASA Volunteers are expected to stay with each case for up to a year or until the case is closed.
+This includes but is not limited to: visits with the child; creating and updating Advocacy Plans for their assigned child; attending Court hearings; completing ongoing CASA education requirements; and advocating for the youth as needed.
+CASA Volunteers are expected to stay with each case for up to 18 months or until the case is closed.

 You could spend time on some of the following activities in a typical month: